Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 The "reward commission percentage" is the commission percentage that you can declare against your validator's rewards.
 This is the rate that your validator will be commissioned with.

-- <strong>Payment preferences</strong> - You can specify the percentage of the rewards that will get paid to you.
+- **Payment preferences** - You can specify the percentage of the rewards that will get paid to you.
 The remaining will be split among your nominators.

 > Note: setting a commission rate of 100% suggests that you do not want your validator to receive nominations.